 This specialization is supported by the talent being developed at local educational institutions.
 As Dan Baker, Topps Director of Product Development, says, “Orlando has been growing in recent years as a technology center, and we’ve been able to find great talent here to develop the latest versions of our apps.”

 Two of the region’s educational institutions are on the forefront of game development and ranked among the top in the country for video game, software, and application design - Full Sail University and the University of Central Florida with its FIEA master’s degree program.

-Companies will have even better access to talent with the arrival of the UCF downtown campus, set to open in the urban core of downtown Orlando in 2019.
-The campus will serve as an anchor of the planned Creative Village, a 68acre mixed-use, transit oriented, urban infill neighborhood with high-tech, digital media and creative companies and a diverse mix of students, employees and residents.
+Companies will have even better access to talent with the arrival of the UCF downtown campus.
+The campus will serve as an anchor of the planned Creative Village, a 68-acre mixed-use, transit oriented, urban infill neighborhood with high-tech, digital media and creative companies and a diverse mix of students, employees and residents.

 The 15-acre campus will serve approximately 7,500 students from UCF as well as Valencia College.
 “We’re pleased to be a part of this exciting new project in downtown Orlando, not just for our students and the future of the city, but for the people who live and work there,” says Valencia College President Sandy Shugart.

 Designed using principles of New Urbanism, Creative Village is expected to have a strong impact on the culture of the region with its walkable neighborhoods, shopping, recreation and other accessible amenities.